Compare Two Columns In Excel (Ultimate Guide!)

 Similarly, the formula is set to return the message “Ok” for every “False” value.

-If the technical language here is a bit confusing, we cover logical functions from the ground up in our courses.
+If the technical language here is a bit confusing, we cover logical functions from the ground up in our Excel training.

 Let’s apply it to our data as follows: